wptrainingteam/creating-custom-slotfills/README.md

 [PNPM](https://pnpm.io/installation) - This monorepo utilizes PNPM to manage project dependencies and run various scripts involved in building and testing projects.
 You can easily install it with `npm i -g pnpm`.

 Quick Start Guide
-After cloning this repo and entering into this projects's folder (cd gutenberg-examples-2023), do the following from the root of the project:
+After cloning this repo and entering into this projects's folder (`cd creating-custom-slotfills`), do the following from the root of the project:

 ```bash
 # Set your Node version to the right one for this project (as defined on .nvmrc)